timescale/docs/promscale/installation/prom-migrator.md

 <highlight type="important">>
 Promscale does not currently support alerting or recording rules.
 If you need access to these features, you can configure them within Prometheus directly.
-We also recommend that set the data retention setting in Prometheus to `1d`, but this is dependent on the alerting rules that you have configured in Prometheus.
+We also recommend that you set the data retention setting in Prometheus to `1d`, but this is dependent on the alerting rules that you have configured in Prometheus.
 </highlight>